TheRenegadeCoder/sample-programs-website/docs/projects/fraction-math/c-plus-plus/index.md

 ---
-title: fractions in C++
-layout: default
-last-modified: 2020-05-02
-featured-image: fraction-math-in-every-language.jpg
-tags: [c-plus-plus, fraction-math]
 authors:
 - niraj-kamdar
+featured-image: fraction-math-in-every-language.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- c-plus-plus
+- fraction-math
+title: Fraction Math in C++
 ---

 Welcome to the [Fraction Math](https://sampleprograms.io/projects/fraction-math) in [C++](https://sampleprograms.io/languages/c-plus-plus) page!
 Here, you'll find the source code for this program as well as a description of how the program works.